Not really. If you’re allergic to either one, your safest best is to learn to live without them.

 You can get healthy oils elsewhere.
 Those good-for-you omega-3 fatty acids found in fish also come from plant sources.
-Walnuts, flaxseed oil, and canola oil are good options, but your body converts just a small amount to DHA, the type of omega-3 in fish.
+Leafy green vegetables, walnuts, flaxseed oil, soy oil, and canola oil are good options, but your body converts just a small amount to DHA, the type of omega-3 in fish.
 Talk to your doctor about vegetarian sources of DHA like microalgae (spirulina).

 Watch out for artificial seafood.
 Products like imitation crab meat often contain fish or shellfish.